carboneio/carbone/README.md

 > Our ultimate goal

-We will give 3% percent of our hosted solution revenues to charity in three domains: technology, people and resources.
+2% percent of our hosted solution revenues will go to charity in three domains: open source software we love, education and environment.

-Stay tuned, best contributors could choose where a part of these 3% goes!

 We already know that beneficiaries will be, at least :heart:
 - LibreOffice foundation